 Download a Snow and Ice Log, courtesy of Hanover Insurance.
+(PDF, new window)

-Snow Load Alert - Protect Your Roof
+Snow Load Alert - Protect Your

+Roof

 As the next in a series of winter storms moves into the region, property owners and residents should be aware of the weight loads these storms may be creating, especially on flat roofs.